Chair of the Supervisory Board, Polish and European Patent Attorney

 Pharmaceutical

-Ms. Kawczyńska specializes in strategic and comprehensive counselling on protection and enforcement of biotechnology, life sciences and pharmaceutical inventions, including developing IP protection strategies, drafting and prosecution of patent applications.
-Her area of expertise includes also all matters related to supplementary protection certificate applications for medicinal products and plant protection products.
-Apart from that she is also experienced in patent litigation matters both at a national and international levels.
-She represents clients before different Polish and international authorities, including the Polish Patent Office, the European Patent Office (EPO), the World Intellectual Property Organization (WIPO) and administrative courts, and through a vast network of international contact before patent offices in other countries.
-She advises both global companies from pharmaceutical and biotechnology industries, and domestic clients, including universities, technology transfer centers, start-ups and small and medium-sized enterprises.
+Ms. Kawczyńska offers strategic and comprehensive IP counseling on the protection and enforcement of inventions in the fields of biotechnology, life sciences, and pharmaceuticals.
+Her expertise encompasses developing IP protection strategies, drafting and prosecuting patent applications, and handling matters related to supplementary protection certificate (SPCs) applications for medicinal and plant protection products.
+With extensive experience in patent litigation at both local and international levels, she represents clients before major authorities including the Polish Patent Office, European Patent Office (EPO), World Intellectual Property Organization (WIPO), and administrative courts.
+Through a vast network of cross-border contacts, she navigates patent-related matters for clients worldwide, ranging from multinational pharmaceutical and biotechnology companies as well as domestic universities, technology transfer centers, start-ups, and SMEs.

-Since 2015 Ms. Kawczyńska has been a member of the Board of the Polish National Group of the Association for the Protection of Intellectual Property (AIPPI Poland) and currently serves a Vice-President of the AIPPI Poland.
-Apart from that she is a longtime active member of the AIPPI Standing Committee - Biotechnology, as well as observer in AIPPI Standing Committee – Pharma.
-Biotech Committee and AIPPI Biotech Committee.
-She is also a member-observer of AIPPI Pharma and UP/UPC Committee.
-Further to that since 2017 she has been a Council member of the European Patent Institute (epi) elected for Poland.
-Additionally, she is a also of the epi’s Committee on Biotechnological Inventions and member of the thematic group Pharma of the epi’s European Patent Practice Committee.
-Apart from that she is a member of the Polish Chamber of Patent Attorneys (PIRP) and for many years she served as the Council Member of the Mazovian region of the Polish Chamber of Patent Attorneys.
-Currently she serves as a member of the Chamber’s special committee on the UPC and Examination Committee.
-She is also a member of the Union of European Practitioners in Intellectual Property.
-Since October 2024, Ms. Kawczyńska serves as a member of the newly established at the Polish Patent Office Quality Advisory Panel.
+Since 2015, Ms. Kawczyńska has served on the Board of the Polish National Group of the International Association for the Protection of Intellectual Property (AIPPI Poland), where she currently holds the position of Vice President.
+She is a longtime active member of the AIPPI Standing Committee on Biotechnology and an observer in AIPPI Standing Committees – Pharma and Unitary Patent / Unified Patent Court (UP/UPC).
+Since 2017 she has been a Council Member of the Institute of Professional Representatives before the European Patent Office (epi) for Poland.
+Marta has lent her expertise also to epi’s Biotechnology Committee and the Pharma Thematic Group of epi’s European Patent Practice Committee.
+She was a long-time Council Member for the Mazovian region of the Polish Chamber of Patent Attorneys (PIRP).
+Currently she serves on the Chamber’s Special Committee on the UPC and on the Examination Committee.
+She is also a member of the Union of European Practitioners in Intellectual Property (UNION-IP).
+Since October 2024, she has been a member of the Polish Patent Office’s Advisory Panel on Quality.

-Ms. Kawczyńska graduated from the Intercollegiate Faculty of the Medical University of Gdansk and the University of Gdansk, where she specialized in molecular medicine and genetics.
-She conducted research on the molecular background of different cancers and the development of molecular diagnostic and prognostics tests for some viral and cancer diseases.
-She completed post-graduate studies on Industrial Property Law at the Law and Administration Faculty of the University of Warsaw, as well as a course on European Patent Law organized by the Centre for International Intellectual Property Studies (CEIPI) at the University of Strasbourg.
-She also participated in different internships at the EPO in Munich, including an internship at the EPO Technical Boards of Appeal.
+Ms. Kawczyńska graduated from the Intercollegiate Faculty of the Medical University of Gdańsk and the University of Gdańsk, where she specialized in molecular medicine and genetics.
+Her research focused on the molecular background of different cancers and the development of molecular diagnostic and prognostics tests for viral and cancer diseases.
+She completed post-graduate studies in industrial property law at the University of Warsaw and the European Patent Law course at the Centre for International Intellectual Property Studies (CEIPI) at the University of Strasbourg.
+Practical experience includes internships at the EPO in Munich (Praktika Intern), including the one with the EPO Technical Boards of Appeal.